TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 29/Ezekiel 29.11.md

 ---

-No foot of man shall pass through it, nor foot of beast shall pass through it, neither shall it be inhabited forty years.
+No foot of man shall pass through it, nor foot of animal shall pass through it, neither shall it be inhabited forty years.